 - Moisture and steam resistant

-- Protects against black mould growth on walls and ceilings
+- For use on interior walls and ceilings

 Treating Mould In Rental Properties